 We can certify the effectiveness of functional and smart textiles, using both sensory and molecular test methods.
 Full textile testing range with Sensenet’s partner institute Aitex.

 - Our client was developing fabrics designed to treat malodours.
-They wanted us to design a test to demonstrate the performance of their technology at treating important odorants and compare performance between treatments.
+He wanted us to design a test to demonstrate the performance of their technology in eliminating important odorants and compare performance between treatments.

-- The client dosed the materials with sweat malodour and asked us to evaluate the residual smells from the fabric and tell them which fabric was reducing the level of key odorants most effectively.
+- The client dosed the materials with sweat malodour and asked us to evaluate the residual smells from the fabric and report which fabric was reducing the level of key odorants most effectively.

-- The test combined molecular and sensory analysis using a technique called Gas Chromatography-Olfactometry (also known as GC-O or GC-Sniffing) alongside molecular assessment through Gas Chromatography Time of Flight Mass Spectroscopy (GC-ToFMS) to determine the sensory information of the products based on its chemical composition.
+- The test combined molecular and sensory analysis using a technique called Gas Chromatography-Olfactometry (also known as GC-O or GC-Sniffing) alongside molecular assessment through Gas Chromatography Time of Flight Mass Spectroscopy (GC-ToFMS) to determine the sensory information of the products based on their chemical compositions.

 - The GC-sniffing technique adds an extra performance dimension to the molecular analysis performed using GC-MS systems, allowing us to “smell” the chromatogram.